Priority tasks to Do on Arrival in UK

 • Open a bank account, preferably in branch in case you get stuck.
 We recommend NatWest or Barclays, as they don’t need a proof of address.
 See Banking.

 • Notify the local council of your guest’s arrival and get £200 ‘welcome’ payment for refugee.
 Apply to local council for monthly £350 ‘thank you’ payment to sponsor.
-Note: these payments are only applicable to those hosts and guests on the Homes For Ukraine scheme, not those arriving on the Family visa scheme
+Note: these payments are only applicable to those hosts and guests on the Homes For Ukraine scheme

 • Add your guest to your utility bills, so that they are eligible for any future payments that the Government may provide to help with cost of living.